|

 in office.
 She doesn't have a strong constitution to begin with and giving birth to twins weakens her further.

-But she's overjoyed.
 Its a transition time for the United States and also for the career of Janet and Joanne's father.

 Because Gene